-North Feather DPS and Central Coast DPS-Proposed Threatened Status
+North Feather DPS and Central Coast DPS-Threatened Status

 It is our policy, as published in the Federal Register on July 1, 1994 (59 FR 34272), to identify to the maximum extent practicable at the time a species is listed, those activities that would or would not constitute a violation of section 9 of the Act.
-The intent of this policy is to increase public awareness of the effect of a proposed listing on proposed and ongoing activities within the range of the species proposed for listing.
-The discussion below regarding protective regulations under section 4(d) of the Act for the proposed threatened North Feather DPS and Central Coast DPS complies with our policy.
+The intent of this policy is to increase public awareness of the effect of a final listing on proposed and ongoing activities within the range of the listed species.
+The discussion below regarding protective regulations under section $4(\bar{d})$ of the Act for the North Feather DPS and Central Coast DPS, which we are listing as threatened in this rule, complies with our policy.

 II.
-Proposed Rule Issued Under Section 4(d) of the Act for the North Feather DPS and the Central Coast DPS of the Foothill Yellow-Legged Frog
+Final Rules Issued Under Section 4(d) of the Act for the North Feather DPS and the Central Coast DPS of the Foothill Yellow-Legged Frog